lachiejames/code-review-leaderboard/README.md

 ## Running from the command line

+### Installing

 Install `code-review-leaderboard` globally using npm:

 ```
 npm install -g code-review-leaderboard
 ```

+### Setting up your configuration and running locally

-Then you can set up your configuration from the command line using:
+You can set up your configuration from the command line using:

 ```
 code-review-leaderboard